afragen/test-reports/readme.txt

 Tested up to: 6.3
 Stable Tag: xxx

-Get a report template with useful information to file reports to WordPress.
+Get templates with useful information to help you submit reports to WordPress.

 ## Description

 Filing reports to WordPress can be daunting.
 What information should you provide?
 Where?
 What format is used?

-This plugin simplifies that process by providing you with a template with sections you can just fill out, paste into the right place, and submit.
+This plugin simplifies that process by providing you with a template so you can paste, fill out each section, and submit.

 Environment information is included in the template, so you don't need to fill in your browser, theme, plugins, operating system, server, database, or any of their versions.
 It's already in the template.